-In the last few years, there have been an abundance of new photography apps, photography software and website resources to help you at every stage of your eCommerce business.
+In the last few years, there has been an abundance of new product photography apps, photography software, and website resources to help you at every stage of your eCommerce business.

-Burst is a photography website powered by Shopify themselves!
+Burst is a photography website powered by Shopify themselves.
 The idea behind Burst is to provide copyright-free images that are particularly relevant to eCommerce entrepreneurs.

 But they also have more general collections that will be useful for your social media marketing or to just fill out your site while you’re getting started.